 Modernised Birdcage Pianos

-In Britain in the 1950s a fashion developed, for "modernising" the casework of older pianos, to make them look more contemporary.
+In Britain in the 1950s a fashion developed for "modernising" the casework of older pianos to make them look more contemporary.
 Ornate front panels were replaced with plain fronts without candle sconces.
 Straight legs were replaced with curved.
 Top lids were shortened so that they did not overhang, and rounded corner mouldings fitted.

 The following photos show a typical example:

-You can see that the top panel does not quite match the keyboard lid (called the Fall).
+The refinished top panel does not quite match the keyboard lid (called the Fall).

 The top panel has been replaced with a plainer look, lacking inset panels and candle sconces.
 The finish on the Fall is original.